Vitamin D BLOOD TEST & SUPPLEMENTATION

 Vitamin D deficiency has also been associated with a higher susceptibility to infections like flu.

 A new study suggests that vitamin D may also improve muscle strength.
 A study led by the University of Birmingham has found that increased levels of vitamin D may be vital for the performance of muscle tissues.
 This vitamin is essential for the bones to properly absorb calcium and to reduce the formation of body fat.

 What are the Effects of Vitamin D deficiency?

 If you’re aching for longer after a workout or it hurts to get up off of the sofa then you could be lacking in vitamin D. The vitamin D receptor is found in nerve cells called nociceptors.
 These are the cells that sense pain in the body.
 Research indicates that the vitamin has a protective anti-inflammatory effect.

-Some studies have shown that there is a link between muscle pain and low levels of the vitamin.
+Some studies have shown that there is a link between muscle pain and low levels of vitamins.
 A study published in Pain Medicine found that 71% of people with chronic pain were found to have a vitamin D deficiency.